SteampunkWizardStudios/wikiforge/README.md

   - Powerful functions that render as HTML, allowing granular control over the style and layout of your pages.

 ## Feature Roadmap
-- Editting and revision history (current focus)
+- Editing and revision history (current focus)
 - Categories
-- Wiki search
+- Full-wiki search
 - Components
 - Data source
 - Page classes
 - Users and authentication
 - Unique style
+- ForgeText and HTML caches

 ## Tech stack